Filtrations on quantum cohomology via Morse-Bott-Floer Spectral Sequences: Explicit examples of spectral sequences

 \begin{ex} \textbf{Slodowy varieties $\mathcal{S}_{211},\mathcal{S}_{311},\mathcal{S}_{33},\mathcal{S}_{42}.$}

-In addition, we give the pictures of the spectral sequences $\Epqr$ for $\mathcal{S}_{211}$ and $\mathcal{S}_{311}$ (Figure \ref{S211_sp_seq}), $\mathcal{S}_{33}$ (Figure \ref{S33_sp_seq}) and $\mathcal{S}_{42}$ (Figure \ref{S42_sp_seq}), that we obtrain analogously to previous examples.
-As before, from them one can read-off the filtrations on ordinary cohomology (rank-wise).
+We state the spectral sequences for $\mathcal{S}_{211}$ and $\mathcal{S}_{311}$, $\mathcal{S}_{33}$, $\mathcal{S}_{42}$ in Figures \ref{S211_sp_seq}--\ref{S42_sp_seq}, obtained analogously to previous examples.
+We abbreviate cohomology ranks of the $B_1,B_2$ columns in some entries by a number rather than by dots.
+One can read-off filtrations on ordinary cohomology rank-wise, as before. \end{ex}